-Based on the previously summarized analyses, there is no practicable alternative that fully addresses the project's purpose and need, fulfills WisDOT's statutory mission and responsibilities, while minimizing wetland impacts.
+Based on the previously summarized analyses, there is no practicable alternative that fully addresses the project's purpose and need, fulfills WisDOT's statutory mission and responsibilities, while avoiding wetland impacts.
 Slope adjustments, stream relocation minimization, natural resource area avoidance, and best management practices will minimize harm for the Preferred Alternative during final design.

 WisDOT has received and incorporated needed agency comments and design refinements to document compliance with WEPA/NEPA coordination.
 Coordination has continued beyond the publishing of the 2014 LS SFEIS in updating the wetland delineation and investigating potential wetland mitigation locations.
+In letters dated August 31, 2018 and September 13, 2018, the USACE and the United States Environmental Protection Agency (USEPA), respectively, provided concurrence with the selection of the Preferred Alternative and confirmed that the Preferred Alternative is the LEDPA.
 Further, it is anticipated there will be sufficient wetland restoration areas to fully compensate wetland loss.
 Compensation will be through either creating/restoring replacement wetland within an approximate 2.5-mile to 5-mile distance of the project corridor or in combination with using an established or future wetland bank site.
 It is anticipated that mitigation, regardless of location or method, will be available for debiting impacts of the WIS 23 project prior to or concurrent with construction.